ua-gist415-spring-2022-201/6-2-postgis-osm-geoserver/README.md

 ![qgis-wms-osm-layer-group](screenshots/qgis-add-wms-layer-list.png)

 #### Deliverable: QGIS Screenshot
-Take a screenshot of your QGIS desktop (including the layer list and the map) showing the OSM Layer Group.
+Take a screenshot of your QGIS desktop (including the layer list and the map) showing the NYC Workshop Layer Group.
 Name it `qgis_layer_group_preview.png`